hchia93/escape-from-wizard/README.md

 - Implementation of `A*` algorithm for intelligent pathfinding.

+### Highlight
-- Key upgrades:
+- Key upgrades (2025)
-  - Ported from `Microsoft XNA 4.0` (VS2015) to `MonoGame` (VS2022).
+  - Update dependencies: `Microsoft XNA 4.0` (VS2015) to `MonoGame` (VS2022).
+  - Explored data generation with 'MGCB'
-  - Modernized with solution generation with scripts
+  - Modernized with solution generation using scripts, showcasing toolchain mentality.
-  - Migrated and automated content generation pipeline with `MGCB`.
+  - Added CI/CD workflow with GitHub Action to build, and upload artifacts, and package release for `Windows` and `Linux`
   - Added debug functions for testing and level exploration.
-  - Added CI/CD workflows with GitHub Actions to build, test, and publish artifacts for `Windows` and `Linux`.
+  - Basic code refactoring.

 ## Project Structure